Key Takeaways

 Variable Interest Rate

-Variable-rate loans generally tend to be lower than fixed rates because they are riskier for borrowers.
-When interest rates rise, the cost of borrowing can increase greatly.
-If you choose variable rates, it's important to be aware of the potential for higher loan costs.
-Variable rates are a good choice for you if you plan to pay off your loan quickly and can afford to take the risk.
+Variable rate loans generally tend to be lower at the beginning of the loan term than fixed rates do because they are riskier for borrowers, in the sense that when interest rates rise, the cost of borrowing can increase greatly.
+If you choose variable rates, it's important to be aware of the potential for higher loan payments whenever increases in interest rates re-set the interest portion of your loan payment amount.

-Calculating Loan Interest Rate
+3. Calculate Loan Interest Rate

 In most cases, loans are advertised with an interest rate, which can be variable or fixed.
-In some cases, loans may be structured in such a way that a fixed amount is loaned to you at the beginning of the term, and a fixed amount will be due at the end of the loan term.
+In some cases, loans may be structured in such a way that a fixed amount of money is loaned to you at the beginning of the term, and a fixed amount will be due at the end of the loan term.

 Annual Interest Rate